 2) "Easy-to-Understand Science and Technology" Seminars

-The Foundation holds a series of public and student seminars on advanced technologies commonly used in everyday life by inviting experts, who will explain state-of-the-art technologies in plain terms.
-The program began in March 1989 and has since executed 229 seminars across Japan by the end of 2012.
+For junior and senior high school students, the Foundation holds a series of seminars on advanced technologies commonly used in everyday life by inviting recipients of the Research Grants (explained below) as lecturers.
+Plain language lectures and presentations and hands-on experiments develop students’ awareness in science and technology.
+The program began in March 1989 and has since executed more than 293 seminars across Japan by the end of 2016

 3) Stockholm International Youth Science Seminar (SIYSS)

-Each year, the Japan Prize Foundation provides an opportunity for young scholars to exchange opinions with their peers on an international level by sending two students to the Stockholm International Youth Science Seminar hosted by the Swedish Federation of Young Scientists with the support of the Nobel Foundation.
-Young students from Japan and elsewhere in the world attend various events during Nobel Week in Stockholm.
-Since the program started in 1987, the Japan Prize Foundation has provided this valuable opportunity to 50 undergraduate/graduate students.
+Each year, the Japan Prize Foundation provides an opportunity for young scholars to exchange opinions with their peers on an international level by sending two students to the Stockholm International Youth Science Seminar (SIYSS) hosted by the Swedish Federation of Young Scientists with the support of the Nobel Foundation.
+Young students from Japan and elsewhere in the world participate in various events during Nobel Week in Stockholm, including the Nobel Prize award presentation ceremony as well as giving lectures themselves.
+The series of events during the week give students a chance to learn about ethics and morality as a scientist and help renew their enthusiasm for a career in science.
+Since the program started in 1987, the Japan Prize Foundation has provided this valuable opportunity to 58 undergraduate/graduate students.

 4) Research Grants

 The Foundation provides research grants to scientists and researchers under 35 years of age.
-Every year, the Foundation selects projects in the same fields as the corresponding Japan Prize and gives one million Japanese yen (approx. US$11,000) for a project.
-In 2012, 23 young scientists received the grants, making the total number of grant recipients to 121 since the program's inception in 2006.
+Every year, the Foundation selects projects in the same fields as the corresponding Japan Prize and gives one million Japanese yen for a project.
+Including the 23 recipients in 2016, the Foundation awarded research grants to 227 young scientists since the program’s inception in 2006.